-Tho U.S.S.R. and Problems of the Transitional Epoch
+The U.S.S.R. and Problems of the Transitional Epoch

 The Soviet Union emerged from the October Revolution as a workers' state.
 State ownership of the means of production, a necessary prerequisite to socialist development, opened up the possibility of rapid growth of the productive forces.
-But the apparatus of the verkers' state underwent a complete degeneration at the same time; it was transformed from a weapon of the working class into a weapon of bureaucratic violence against the working class and more and more a weapon for the sabetage of the country's economy.
-The bureaucratization of a backward and isolated workers' state and the transformation of the bureaucracy into an all-powerful privileged cast is the most convincing refutation-not only theoretically but this time practically-of the theory of socialism in one country.
+But the apparatus of the workers' state underwent a complete degeneration at the same time; it was transformed from a weapon of the working class into a weapon of bureaucratic violence against the working class and more and more a weapon for the sabotage of the country's economy.
+The bureaucratization of a backward and day reduced mainly to Stalin's Bonapartist clique, hangs on by terroristic methods.
+The latest judicial frame-ups were aimed as a blow against the left.
+This is true also of the mopping up of the leaders of the Right Opposition, because the right group of the old Bolshevik Party, seen from the viewpoint of the bureaucracy's interests and tendencies, represented a left danger.
+The fact that the Bonapartist clique, likewise in fear of its own right allies of the type of Butenko, is forced in the interests of self-preservation to execute the generation of Old Bolsheviks almost to a man, offers indisputable testimony of the vitality of revolutionary traditions among the masses as well as of their growing discontent.